How to Remove Author Name from Your WordPress Posts

 Did you know the author name is an essential kind of metadata which by default get added to your WordPress blog posts?
 Further, it lets your readers know about the authors creating the content of your blog.

-But, in some cases, you might need hiding the name of the author.
+But, in some cases, you might need to hide author name in WordPress.
 For instance, if many staff members contribute to every blog post, giving credit to one member for the entire work is unjust.

-Now, keeping that in mind, here are the solutions to apply for easier removal of an author name from your WordPress posts:
+Now, keeping that in mind, here are the solutions to apply for how to remove author in WordPress posts:

 Technique 1: Make a general author name for publishing your WordPress post

 Although this method does not eliminate the author name, but you can use it as asn alternative.
 Here, you should make a general author name, which you will use in your past and future blog posts.
-So, you should change the name of the author before you publish every post.
+So, you should change author name in WordPress before you publish every post.

 Keep in mind: This method cannot get reversed.
 Thus, if you want to use it, then go back, you must manually edit every post, and give it the original author name.